A Happy, Healthy Pregnancy is Within Your Reach

 One of the reason’s a mother’s health is so important during pregnancy is that it influences the way the placenta functions.
 The health of the placenta has a major influence on the baby’s health both inside the womb, and long after birth.

 Eating for Two?

 Also, the quality of your food choices is much more important than the quantity.
 Pregnancy is a great time to adopt healthy eating habits that will serve you and your baby well both now and in the future.
-Choose fruits, vegetables, lean proteins, whole grains and low-fat dairy products; and avoid saturated fats, trans fats, simple sugars, high fructose corn syrup and enriched or bleached flour.
+The following are types of food that pregnant women should and should not choose during pregnancy.

 Your obstetrician will recommend a daily prenatal vitamin that will cover your basic vitamin and mineral needs during pregnancy.
 Prenatal vitamins are important as they have specific ingredients that are necessary for healthy babies, like folic acid.
 Also, the omega-3 fatty acid DHA (docosahexaenoid acid) is important for your baby’s developing brain.
 This can be found in fish (choose low-mercury-content options), fortified foods and supplements.
 I recommend 300 to 600 mg per day.

 Of course, even with the best intentions, there are times when your cravings for certain foods may win out.
 Don’t beat yourself up.
 Just make your best effort to eat as healthy as possible over the course of your pregnancy.

 We’ve all heard that it is important to avoid tobacco and alcohol during pregnancy, but there are a number of additional toxins that can adversely affect your developing baby.
 For example, nitrates and methylates, found in hot dogs, lunch meats and saturated fats, actually affect DNA.
 Excess radiation (from excessive exposure to X-rays) can impact a developing fetus.